Computer Games Design and Programming

 Stoke-on-Trent campus

 Run in affiliation with games industry body TIGA, this course will give you the skills you need for a career in games development focused around using multiple games technologies.
-This course has been designed around the needs of the games industry with the focus on developing skills in design, programming and production.
+This course has been designed around the needs of the games industry with the focus on developing fundamental programming skills while solidifying your use of game design principles.

 On successful completion of study, we will issue the following award: BSc (Hons) Computer Games Design and Programming